lkubb/salt-vpn-gateway-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

-This state will undo everything performed in the ``vpngw`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+This state will undo everything performed in the ``vpngw`` meta-state in reverse order, i.e. stops the services, removes the configuration files, resets the system and firewall configuration and then uninstalls the packages.

 ``vpngw.service.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This state will stop the vpngw service and disable it at boot time.
+This state will stop the OpenVPN and dnsmasq services and disable them at boot time.

 ``vpngw.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the vpngw service and has a dependency on ``vpngw.service.clean`` via include list.
+This state will remove the configuration of the OpenVPN and dnsmasq services and has a dependency on ``vpngw.service.clean`` via include list.

+``vpngw.netconfig.clean``
+^^^^^^^^^^^^^^^^^^^^^^^^^

+This state will remove the gateway router configuration of the system and firewall.

 ``vpngw.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the vpngw package and has a depency on ``vpngw.config.clean`` via include list.
+This state will remove the relevant packages and has a depency on ``vpngw.config.clean`` via include list.

 Contributing to this repo